agilira/go-timecache/README.md

 - `CachedTimeString() string`: Get formatted time from this cache
 - `Resolution() time.Duration`: Get this cache's resolution
 - `Stop()`: Stop this cache's background updater

+## Changelog

+See [CHANGELOG.md](./CHANGELOG.md) for a detailed history of changes and version information.

 ## License